-When the Giving Compass team recently learned that the term “charity” has been searched on Google six times more than “philanthropy” since 2004, it initiated a dialogue about semantics and donor journeys.
+When the Giving Compass team learned that the term “charity” has been searched on Google six times more than “philanthropy” since 2004, it initiated a dialogue about semantics and donor journeys.

 Although Giving Compass guides donors toward high-impact philanthropy practices, we recognize there are many different ways to do good.
 The conversation that occurred in our little microcosm got us thinking: How do others define charity and philanthropy and what does it mean to each of us?